-Crocidolite and amosite, also known as blue and brown asbestos, are the two most dangerous forms and their use was banned in 1985.
+Crocidolite and Amosite, also known as blue and brown asbestos, are the two most dangerous forms and their use was banned in 1985.
 Chrysotile, also known as white asbestos, was banned in 1999 except for a small number of specialised uses.

 Asbestos was banned after research found it was responsible for several fatal diseases, including:

 - Pleural thickening - the lining of the lungs (pleura) swells, which can squeeze the lungs and cause shortness of breath and discomfort in the chest.

 IMPORTANT TO NOTE: Just being near or inside a building containing asbestos in its structure does NOT put you at immediate risk of the above problems.
 You need to be in a position to inhale asbestos dust fibres.
 See more on who is at risk further down the page.

 In particular, mesothelioma is an incurable disease.
-Although catching cancer before it reaches an advanced stage can improve the life expectancy of a mesothelioma patient, long-term survival is extremely rare.
+Although catching any cancer before it reaches an advanced stage can improve the life expectancy of a mesothelioma patient, long-term survival is extremely rare.

 The UK is said to possess one of the highest rates of mesothelioma in the world - a statistic which has generally been attributed to the fact that the UK government banned asbestos usage long after other countries did.

-Asbestos can still be found in any building built or refurbished before 2000, meaning that although it's been banned for decades, it's still affecting people today.
+Asbestos can still be found in any building built or refurbished before 2000, meaning that although it's been banned for decades, it is still affecting people today.
 In fact, the Health and Safety Executive (HSE) has estimated asbestos has killed around 5,000 people each year and 20 tradesman die each week due to past exposure.

 - Teachers (particularly those who work in old or renovated buildings)

 According to the HSE, there has also been a general increase in the number of deaths from mesothelioma in most of the country's regions.
 This just goes to show how important it is that you take precautions to protect your workers as much as possible.

-You'll already know how important it is to conduct risk assessments and key safety checks before you start work, but ensure that you always consider asbestos as part of the possible health risks.
+You will already know how important it is to conduct risk assessments and key safety checks before you start work, but ensure that you always consider asbestos as part of the possible health risks.
 Those responsible for the building, for example, are legally required to provide you with information on the location and the materials.

 If there are any asbestos-containing materials, they need to be identified before the work starts.
 You then need to decide whether these materials need to be handled by a specialist asbestos removal team or to consult the health and safety representative, if there is one, about the appropriate control measures that should be taken.

 Ensure you train your workers on the risks of asbestos and instruct them on what to do if they encounter asbestos-containing materials.
-For example, they should:

 If your team encounter any hidden materials which may contain asbestos, ensure that they stop work immediately and get advice.
 Identifying asbestos-containing materials isn't easy and you may need to get it sent off to specialist laboratories.